iNspireXD/iNspireXD/README.md

 ## 🌱 Learning and Growing

 I'm constantly exploring new technologies and expanding my skill set.
 Currently, I'm diving deeper into React Native, TypeScript, and mobile app development.
-I'm also keen on learning about cloud computing, DevOps.
+I'm also keen on learning about game development.
 ## 📫 Let's Connect

 Feel free to reach out to me for collaborations, discussions, or any inquiries!